 By submitting this form, you consent to receive emails from Midwestern HomeLife

-These healthy banana carrot muffins are what we have when we really want cake, but know we should probably eat fruits and vegetables instead.
-They're soft and moist with plenty of natural sweetness from the carrots, bananas, and maple syrup, and taste like a carrot spice cake with subtle banana flavor.
+They're soft and moist, with natural sweetness from carrots, bananas, and maple syrup, and taste like carrot spice cake with a subtle banana flavor.

 🍌Ingredients